DataDog/dd-sdk-flutter/examples/native-hybrid-app/README.md

 ### Avoiding "FlutterViewController" and "FlutterActivity" views

-Depending on your settings, the automatic view tracking in the native iOS and Android SDKs will automatically track the presentation of the `FlutterViewController` and `FlutterActivity`/`FlutterFragment` when they appear, and then immediately add show a view load for your tracked Flutter view.
+Depending on your settings, the automatic view tracking in the native iOS and Android SDKs will automatically track the presentation of the `FlutterViewController` and `FlutterActivity`/`FlutterFragment` when they appear, and then immediately show a view load for your tracked Flutter view.
+To avoid seeing the extra `FlutterViewController` and `FlutterActivity` views in your sessions, you need to add a view predicate to filter them.

+On iOS, create a `UIKitRUMViewsPredicate` to check if the view controller is an instance of FlutterViewController.
+On iOS 13+, return `nil` from this funciton and the RUM iOS SDK will avoid tracking the FlutterViewController and let the Flutter SDK take over, so long as `isModalInPresentation` is set to true.
+If you are targeting iOS version lower than 13, or you do not have `isModalInPresentation` set to true, instead return a `RUMView` with the `isUntrackedModal` property set to `true`.
+This will ensure that your previous view is properly restarted.
+An example of this predicate can be found in the example code in [AppDelegate.swift](ios/iOS%20Flutter%20Hybrid%20Example/AppDelegate.swift)

-To avoid seeing the extra `FlutterViewController` and `FlutterActivity` views in your sessions, add a `UIKitRUMViewsPredicate` and `ComponentPredicate` to your iOS and Android code, respectively.
-Very simple examples of these predicates can be found in the example code in [AppDelegate.swift](ios/iOS%20Flutter%20Hybrid%20Example/AppDelegate.swift) and [HybridApplication.kt](android/app/src/main/java/com/datadoghq/hybrid_flutter_example/HybridApplication.kt)
+On Android, create a `ComponentPredicate` to check if the Activity is an instance of FlutterActivity.
+If so, return false from this function to avoid tracking the Activity and let Flutter SDK take over.
+An example of this predicate can be found in the example code in [HybridApplication.kt](android/app/src/main/java/com/datadoghq/hybrid_flutter_example/HybridApplication.kt)

-### Restart iOS views

-If you are using automatic view tracking on iOS and filtering `FlutterViewController` views with the predicate above, there is a known issue that transitioning back from the `FlutterViewController` does not restart the original view, so you have to perform this step manually.

-This app uses a `MethodChannel` on iOS specifically for dismissing the `FlutterViewController`.
-The `MethodChannel` allows a single use block to be triggered when the 'dismiss' method is called, which allows the presenting `ViewController` to also handle dismissal and restart the RUM view.
-You can see this helper class interaction in [AppDelegate.swift](ios/iOS%20Flutter%20Hybrid%20Example/AppDelegate.swift) and in [my_app.dart](flutter_modules/lib/my_app.dart).

-Note that restarting the view in this way is not necessary if you are not using the `UIKitRumViewsPredicate` to prevent "FlutterViewController" from appearing in your sessions.

 ### Caveats